 What it comes down to is finding a personal loan or line of credit that satisfies these two things:

 - It meets your needs within your timeframe

 - You can afford to repay it by the terms of your loan agreement

 It doesn’t matter so much that you go for an in-person or online option.
-What’s really important is that you go with whatever option that offers the best rates, terms, and conditions for your financial profile.
+What’s really important is that you go with whatever option that offers the right rates, terms, and conditions for your financial profile.

 If you have any questions about CreditFresh, call us to learn more about what we do.
-A Customer Service representative is ready to help you discover your options.
+A customer service representative is ready to help you discover your options.